 Creating drives takes the same approach as creating servers.
 The drive properties we can specify are Media, Name, and Size.
 Media can be disk or cdrom.

-Drives can be deleted, as can servers, using the NewDelete(uuid) method.
-The UUID can, as usual, be found in the response from a resource list request, or the response from a create request:
+You can delete drives as well as servers, using the NewDelete(uuid) method.
+The UUID is in the response from a resource list request, or the response from a create request:

-The CloudSigma API is comprehensive, including resources for networking, firewall policies, job tracking and audit logs, so this post is only an introduction to getting started with it using Golang.
-Hopefully you’ll find the client library helpful in speeding up your integrations and getting your client applications up and running faster.
+The CloudSigma API is comprehensive, including resources for networking, firewall policies, job tracking and audit logs.
+This post is only an introduction to start using Golang.
+Hopefully, you’ll find the client library helpful in speeding up your integrations and getting your client applications up and running faster.

 References Data format content types: